2025 Chevrolet Trax Problems

 What Is Going Wrong with the 2025 Chevy Trax?

 The Chevrolet Trax received a complete redesign that made it one of the most affordable new SUVs on the market.
-While the new design attracted many buyers, it has also brought a wave of consumer complaints about reliability.
-Owners have reported a range of problems, with transmission defects and electrical system malfunctions being the most frequently cited issues.
+While the new design attracted many buyers, it has also drawn reliability complaints.
+The volume is still modest for such a new model, but the problems owners do report cluster around transmission behavior and electrical system malfunctions.

 Transmission Problems in the 2025 Trax